+'''

-\$ xlwings quickstart demo --fastapi
+$ xlwings quickstart demo --fastapi

+'''

-This creates a folder called demo in the current directory with a few files.
-Since we're using an online spreadsheet instead of the Desktop Excel, you can delete demo.xlsm, which should leave you with the following files:
+This creates a folder called demo in the current directory with a few files:

+'''

 main.py

-app.py
+demo.xlsm

 requirements.txt

+'''

 I would recommend you to create a virtual or Conda environment where you install the dependencies via pip install -r requirements.txt.
 In app.py, you'll find the FastAPI boilerplate code and in main.py, you'll find the hello function that is exposed under the /hello endpoint.